RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 3. **SWCLK**
 4. **GND**

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: For the aforementioned reason, it is best you leave these exposed for programming purposes and not to remap them as GPIOs.
+For the aforementioned reason, it is best you leave these exposed for programming purposes and not to remap them as GPIOs.
 :::

 ##### UART Port